Green-Hat-fd/portfolio/index.md

 | Game Designer   |
 | Main Artist     |

 _Spaceships' Threat_ is a small arcade 3D videogame that is based on fast action and replayability.
-You are the villain, who wants to conquer the universe by defeating all spaceships of the  "good guys", collects their Scraps and use them to upgrade their ship, to conquer better and stronger!
+You are the villain, who wants to conquer the universe by defeating all spaceships of the  "good guys", collecting their Scraps and using them to upgrade the ship and conquer better and stronger!

 **_Feature(s)_**

-- A self-made saving system (saves the current currency and options)
+- A self-made saving system (saves the current currency amount and options)
 - Power-ups that can be applied to the ship
 - Replayability: defeat "the good guys" to earn more Scraps (currency) and upgrade your ship to become better at defeating them